 According to my Sicilian relatives, only Sicilians know how to cook baccalà.
 Having lived in Trieste (north Italy), I was very familiar with this fish that is cooked in a variety of ways in this region.
 I particularly like baccalà mantecato, (boiled cod fish and then whipped or beaten with oil and garlic – one of the most representative recipes in Venetian cuisine).
 I tried to introduce my Sicilian relatives to this once, but they were not interested.
 Sicilians are particularly conservative about food that isn’t theirs.

-Thick pieces of salt cod (cut from the centre) are best.
+Thick pieces of salt cod (cut from the centre) are the thickest and the best.
 Leave the skin, but cut away fins and obvious bones.
 Cut into serving size pieces (7- 10cm).
 Rinse well in running water before soaking for 36-48 hours (over soaking will not spoil the fish, especially if the pieces of baccalà are thick).
 Keep it covered in a bowl in the fridge.
 Change the water at least 4-5 times.

 INGREDIENTS baccalà, 800g, pre soaked